gjkrediet/Fluid-controller/README.md

 # Schematic and PCB

 The pcb only holds the TTGO developmentboard and the rotary-encoder.
 The other components are mounted on the lid and wired to the pcb.
 The schematic of the pcb (in Kicad) is therefore very simple.
 The isolation-routing of the PCB was done with the very same CNC-router I made this controller for.
-To fit in the joystick, a corner of the PCB had to be sawed of (of course I shoud have done this in Kicad but did not).
+To fit in the joystick, a corner of the PCB had to be sawed of (of course I shoud have done this in Kicad but forgot to).

 The three buttons have common ground (J1.1) and are connected tot J1.2, J1.3 and J1.4 respectively.
 The joystick is connected tot J2 with J2.2 unconnected (since I later decided to wire the VCC of the joystick tot an output-pin).